coldrye-archive/vibejs-namespaces/README.md

 With namespaces, one can simply use api.addFiles(...) instead of also having to export individual entities by their name.

-Also, the available libraries that add namespace support to one's application simply did not meet our overall requirements.
+Having reviewed existing libraries that implement namespaces, it soon became clear that these libraries will simply not do the trick and that yet another namespace providing library needs to be made.

 ### Features

- - namespace factory registered with the global object
+ - namespace factory registered with the global object for declaring namespaces
  - namespaces can be extended either on creation or afterwards using the Namespace#nsExtend method
  - namespaces can be bound to either the global context or a custom context
  - namespaces can be frozen so that they can no longer be extended
- - namespaces can be traversed using Namespace#nsParent or Namespace#nsChildren(...)
+ - namespaces can be traversed using Namespace#nsParent or Namespace#nsChildren(...) or simply by accessing the namespace objects directly from within their declaring context
  - vibe.namespace namespace exposing the namespace function, the Namespace class and a few other useful things
  - COMING SOON: namespaces can be made non enumerable, making them sort of private/internal